 Ngāti Rangitihi is seeking redress from the Crown for breaches of guarantees set out in the Treaty of Waitangi.

-- Cultural redress - relates to sites of significance for iwi.
-Redress might be return of site to iwi.
+- Cultural redress – relates to sites of significance for iwi and redress might include the return of sites to iwi

 What steps has Te Mana taken in the settlement process?

 - Te Mana was established in 2008 as the post-settlement governance entity representing Ngāti Rangitihi in the CNI Settlement and Mana Whenua Settlement processes.
 It was mandated by the iwi for this purpose